 God actually has a lot to say about our self-worth!
 But it’s common to not make this connection very easily because we can feel like what happened to people in the Bible thousands of years ago doesn’t apply to us.

 But it does apply to us!

 So, if you’ve gone looking for answers regarding your self-worth in the Bible, I want you to know that I have too.

 More than I care to admit, sometimes I just want to know God loves me for me.
 Not for what I can do for Him, or how good I’ve behaved, but just me as I am, flaws and all.

-The cry of my heart wants to know that even when it’s hard for me to love myself, that there is a God who loves me and finds me worthy.
+The cry of my heart wants to know that even when it’s hard for me to love myself, that there is a God who loves me and finds me worthy just as I am.

 What Does the Bible Say About Self-Worth?

 First, I’m going to take a second and break down two words that are often used interchangeably but are actually quite different in meaning: value and worth.

 In a separate post, I explain in depth the difference between value and worth.
 I will give a brief overview here; however, you’ll definitely want to click the below link for more info!